 Under the Feres Doctrine, troops cannot sue the federal government for negligence committed by other military personnel.
 While the Feres Doctrine has sound rationale behind it, it was largely meant to protect battle commanders and medics who are on the battlefield, not hospital employees that may be employed by the U.S. military or U.S. military themselves.
 However, the Feres Doctrine has been routinely interpreted to prevent lawsuits against the government brought on behalf of troops who are on active duty.
 This was the case for Rebekah and Walter Daniel.

 Restricting Reach of Feres Doctrine Gives Troops the Same Rights as Others

 Part of the infuriating truth relating to this lawsuit is that troops do not have the same rights as other U.S. citizens.
 If the U.S. Supreme court were to decide that it’s in the best interests of U.S. military personnel (and therefore the U.S. as a whole) to allow military members to file suit against negligent hospitals and doctors it would really only mean giving them the same rights that everyone else already has.

 Physicians who are treating military personnel have full immunity from medical malpractice.
 Proponents of restricting the Feres Doctrine to cases that do not involve medical malpractice note that there are no consequences for doctors who provide a substandard quality of care to military patients.

-The Tampa medical malpractice attorneys at Masterson, Hoag & Smith have recovered millions of dollars in damages from clients who were injured or lost loved ones as a result of medical negligence.
+The St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. have recovered millions of dollars in damages from clients who were injured or lost loved ones as a result of medical negligence.
 If you’ve been injured because a doctor did not uphold the standard of care, give us a call or contact us online for a free case evaluation today.